Queue internals & delivery tuning

 heartbeatIntervalMs | 5 minutes | How often the worker auto-extends leases when autoHeartbeat is true.
 Disable auto heartbeats for jobs that manage leases manually. |

-retryWindowMs | 24 hours | Rolling time window for exponential backoff.
-After the window elapses, the retry strategy restarts with the initial delay. |
+retryWindowMs | 24 hours | Rolling time window for retries.
+After the window elapses, the runtime stops retrying and dead-letters the job. |

 maxAttempts | 10 | Number of nack retries before a job is moved to the DLQ.
 You can also override per enqueue call. |